SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 Increase your Constitution by 1, to a maximum of 20.
 You have resistance to Cold damage.
 You are immune to the effects of moderately cold weather.
-You are also Chilled instead of Frozen in extremely cold weather.
+You are also Chilled instead of Frozen in freezing weather.

 # 44. - *Gift of the Chromatic Dragon* ©